veyon/docs/admin/ldap.rst

 Environment settings
 --------------------

-After the basic settings have been configured and tested, the environment settings can be processed.
-These settings define which trees hold objects and how particular object attributes are named.
-Using these parameters, Veyon can query the information needed from the LDAP directory.
+After the basic settings have been configured and tested, the environment-specific settings can now be made.
+These settings determine which trees contain objects of certain types as well as the names of certain object attributes.
+With these parameters Veyon can retrieve all required information from the LDAP directory.

+.. index:: LDAP object trees, LDAP Common Names, LDAP Organizational Units

 Object trees
 ++++++++++++

-:index:`Object Trees` are organizational and structural units, in which specific types of objects (users, groups, computers) reside.
-The corresponding CNs (Common Names) or OUs (:index:`Organizational Units`) must be entered in the respective input field, if *no Base DN* is used.
-Next to each input field there is a button to check the corresponding object tree.
+Object trees are organizational or structural units in which certain types of objects (users, groups, computers) are stored.
+The respective CNs (Common Names) or OUs (Organizational Units) must be entered **without the base DN part** in the respective input field.
+Next to each input field there are buttons for opening browse dialogs and for testing the individual setting.

-:index:`User Tree`
+.. index:: User tree

+User tree
-    Enter the LDAP tree (without Base DN) the users (user objects) reside in.
-Typical examples are ``OU=Users`` or ``CN=Users``.
+    The LDAP tree (without base DN) in which the user objects are located must be entered here, e.g. ``OU=Users`` or ``CN=Users``.

-:index:`Group Tree`
+.. index:: Group tree

+Group tree
-    Enter the LDAP tree (without Base DN) the groups (group objects) reside in.
-Typical examples are ``OU=Groups`` or ``CN=Groups``.
+    The LDAP tree (without base DN) in which the group objects are located must be entered here, e.g. ``OU=Groups`` or ``CN=Groups``.

-:index:`Computer Tree`
+.. index:: Computer tree

+Computer tree
-    Enter the LDAP tree (without Base DN) the computers (computer objects) reside in.
-Typical examples are ``OU=Computers`` or ``CN=Computers``.
+    The LDAP tree (without base DN) in which the computer objects are located must be entered here, e.g. ``OU=Computers`` or ``CN=Computers``.

-.. _ComputerGroupTree:
+.. _LDAPComputerGroupTree:

-:index:`Computer Group Tree`
+.. index:: Computer group tree

+Computer group tree
-    If the computer groups are located in different tree than the regular (user-)groups or in a subtree, the respective LDAP tree can be entered here.
-Otherwise the group tree is also used to query :index:`computer groups` and filter them with a specific :ref:`object filter <LdapObjectFilters>` if necessary.
+    If the computer groups are located in a different tree than the regular user groups or in a subtree, the corresponding LDAP tree can be specified here.
+Otherwise the group tree is used to query computer groups and to filter them with a specific :ref:`object filter <LDAPObjectFilters>` if necessary.

+.. index:: Recursive search operations

-Perform :index:`recursive search operations` in object trees
+Perform recursive search operations in object trees
-    You can use this option to control whether objects shall be queried recursively.
-In this case the search is not only performed in the determined tree but also in all possible subtrees.
+    This option can be used to control whether objects should be queried recursively.
+The search then takes place not only in the specified tree but also in any existing subtrees.

-    Default: *disabled*
+    **Default:** *disabled*

-.. hint:: If objects of a single type reside in various object trees (e.g. users in ``CN=Teachers`` and also in ``CN=Students``), the parameter for the respective object tree can be left empty and the option :guilabel:`Perform recursive search operations in object trees` can be activated.
-In this case a recursive search through the complete LDAP directory starting from the Base DN is performed.
-However, you should by all means set the :ref:`object filter <LdapObjectFilters>` for the respective object type.
+.. hint:: If objects of one type are stored in different object trees (e.g. users in both ``CN=Teachers`` and in ``CN=Students``), the parameter for the corresponding object tree can be left empty and the option :guilabel:`Perform recursive search operations in object trees` can be activated.
+A recursive search is then performed in the entire LDAP directory starting from the base DN.
+In this case, however it is strongly recommended to set the :ref:`object filters <LDAPObjectFilters>` for the respective object type.

+.. index:: LDAP object attributes

 Object attributes
 +++++++++++++++++

-In order for Veyon to retrieve the required information from the queried objects, the names of some :index:`object attributes` have to be configured, as they may vary broadly depending on the specific environment and LDAP server.
-Next to each input field there is a button that can be used to check each attribute name.
+For Veyon to be able to retrieve the required information from the queried objects, the names of some object attributes have to be configured, as these differ substantially depending on the environment and LDAP server.
+Next to each input field buttons for browsing the attribute of an existing object and testing the respective attribute name are available.

-:index:`User Login` attribute
+.. index:: User login name attribute, LDAP user object

+User login name attribute
-    This attribute must contain the login name of a user.
-It is used to determine the :index:`LDAP user object` belonging to a specific user.
-In an OpenLDAP environment often the attribute name ``uid`` is used to this end, whereas Active Directory frequently uses ``sAMAccountName``.
+    This attribute must hold the login name of a user.
+The attribute is used to determine the LDAP user object associated with a particular username.
+In an OpenLDAP environment often the attribute name ``uid`` is used while the name ``sAMAccountName`` is common in Active Directories.

+.. index:: Group member attribute

-:index:`Group Member` attribute
+Group member attribute
     Members of a group are listed in group objects through this attribute.
-It is used to determine the groups a particular user is a member of.
-Depending on the configuration they attribute also also used for mapping computers and rooms.
-In an OpenLDAP environment often the attribute name ``member`` is used to this end, whereas Active Directory frequently uses ``memberUid``.
+The attribute is used to determine the groups a particular user is a member of.
+Depending on the configuration the attribute also also used map computers to locations.
+In an OpenLDAP environment often the attribute name ``member`` is used while the name ``memberUid`` is common in Active Directories.

-:index:`Computer Name` attribute
+.. index:: Computer display name attribute

+Computer display name attribute
+    The content of this optional attribute is used to determine the name of a computer displayed in Veyon Master.
+If left blank the common name (``cn``) is used instead.

+    **Default:** *cn*

+.. index:: Computer host name attribute, LDAP computer object

+Computer host name attribute
-    This attribute takes the DNS name of the computer.
-It is used to determine the LDAP computer object belonging to a specific computer name (host name).
-In an OpenLDAP environment often the attribute name
-    ``name`` is used to this end, whereas Active Directory frequently uses ``dNSHostName``.
+    This attribute must hold the DNS name of the computer.
+It is used to determine the LDAP computer object associated with a particular computer hostname.
+In an OpenLDAP environment often the attribute name ``name`` is used while the name ``dNSHostName`` is common in Active Directories.

+.. index:: Fully qualified domain names

-Computer names are saves as :index:`fully qualified domain names`.
+Hostnames stored as fully qualified domain names (FQDN, e.g. myhost.example.org)
-    This option determines whether the `fully qualified domain name (FQDN) <https://de.wikipedia.org/wiki/Fully-Qualified_Host_Name>`_ is used for the mapping of computer names to LDAP computer objects.
-If the computer names are saved without the domain part in the LDAP directory, this option has to be disabled.
+    This option specifies whether to use the `fully qualified domain name (FQDN) <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ for mapping computer names to LDAP computer objects.
+If the computer names are stored without the domain part in the LDAP directory, this option has to be left disabled, otherwise it must be enabled.

-    Default: *disabled*
+    **Default:** *disabled*

+.. index:: Computer MAC address attribute, MAC address

-Computer :index:`MAC address` attribute
+Computer MAC address attribute
-    Additionally to the computer name the MAC addresses of computers are stored in the LDAP directory in some environments, for example, if the DHCP server is also accessing the LDAP directory.
-If the Veyon function `Wake-on-LAN <https://de.wikipedia.org/wiki/Wake_On_LAN>`_ shall be used, the respective attribute name has to be entered here, since the MAC address is required for this function.
-Typical examples are ``hwAddress`` or ``dhcpAddress``.
+    In addition to the computer name the MAC addresses of computers are stored in the LDAP directory in some environments, for example if the DHCP server also accesses the LDAP directory.
+If the Veyon feature is to be used to switch on computers via `Wake-on-LAN <https://en.wikipedia.org/wiki/Wake-on-LAN>`_, the corresponding attribute name must be entered here, since the MAC address is required for this functionality.
+Typical attribute names are ``hwAddress`` or ``dhcpAddress``.

-.. hint:: A standard Active Directory does not have an attribute for storing MAC addresses.
-You'll need to populate MAC addresses manually in an existing unused attribute such as ``wwwHomepage`` or extend the AD scheme.
-Additionally you can grant computers group write access to ``SELF`` and let them store the MAC address of the first physical LAN adapter by using a PowerShell startup script.
+.. hint:: In a standard Active Directory there is no attribute which stores MAC addresses.
+You must therefore populate MAC addresses manually in an existing unused attribute such as ``wwwHomepage`` or extend the AD schema.
+Additionally you can grant computers group write access to ``SELF`` and use a PowerShell script to make each computer automatically store the MAC address of its first physical LAN adapter when booting.

+.. index:: Computer location attribute, Computer location

-Computer room attribute
+Computer location attribute
-    If the LDAP scheme for computer objects needs a special attribute for the mapping to a room, this attribute name can be entered here.
-You can use the :guilabel:`Test` button to verify, whether the members of a computer room can be correctly queried using the configured attribute.
-In the advanced settings, you can configure in section :ref:`LdapComputerRooms` that the computer room attribute is used.
+    If the LDAP schema for computer objects provides a special attribute for the mapping to a location, this attribute name can be entered here.
+The :guilabel:`Test` button can be used to verify whether the computers at a location can be queried correctly using the configured attribute.
+In the advanced settings, you can then specify in section :ref:`LDAPComputerLocations` that the computer location attribute is used.

+.. index:: Location name attribute

-Computer room name attribute
+Location name attribute
-    If computer groups or computer contains are used as rooms, instead of the *Common Names* of these groups or objects, the value of a specific attribute for the displayed room name can be used.
-For example, if computer groups have an attribute ``name`` or ``description``, you can store a meaningful room declaration in this place.
+    When identifying computer locations via computer groups or computer containers, the value of a certain attribute can be displayed as the location name instead of the *Common Names* of these groups or objects.
+If, for example, computer groups have an attribute called ``name`` or ``description``, a meaningful location name can be stored in this attribute and the attribute name can be entered here.

 .. _LDAPAdvancedSettings:

 Advanced settings
 -----------------

-With the advanced settings the LDAP integration and usage of information from the LDAP directory can be tailored to fit individual needs.
+With the advanced settings the LDAP integration and the use of the information from the LDAP directory can be customized to individual needs.

-.. index:: object filters, LDAP object filter
+.. index:: Object filters, LDAP object filter, LDAP filters

 .. _LDAPObjectFilters:

 Optional object filters
 +++++++++++++++++++++++

-By using LDAP filters the LDAP objects used by Veyon can be limited, e.g., if computer objects such as printers should not be displayed in Veyon Master.
-Next to each input field there is a button to check the respective attribute name.
+With LDAP filters, the LDAP objects used by Veyon can be narrowed down if, for example, computer objects such as printers are not to be displayed in the Veyon Master.
+Next to each input field there is a button for checking the respective object filter.

-Since Veyon 4.1 the optional filters follow the well-known scheme for :index:`LDAP filters` (see for example `RFC 2254 <https://www.ietf.org/rfc/rfc2254.txt>`_ or `Active Directory: LDAP Syntax Filters <https://social.technet.microsoft.com/wiki/contents/articles/5392.active-directory-ldap-syntax-filters.aspx>`_), e.g. ``(objectClass=XYZ)``.
+As of Veyon 4.1 the optional filters follow the well-known scheme for LDAP filters (see for example `RFC 2254 <https://www.ietf.org/rfc/rfc2254.txt>`_ or `Active Directory: LDAP Syntax Filters <https://social.technet.microsoft.com/wiki/contents/articles/5392.active-directory-ldap-syntax-filters.aspx>`_) such as ``(objectClass=XYZ)``.

 Filter for users
     You can define an LDAP filter for users here, e.g. ``(objectClass=person)`` or ``(&(objectClass=person)(objectClass=veyonUser))``.